-In March 2020 the World Health Organisation declared COVID-19 a pandemic.
-The main impact of the pandemic on the charity has been on the investment valuations and on expected future investment income.
-Investment values are recovering, but the impact on investment income into the future is more uncertain.
+In second half of the financial year, saw the start of a war in Ukraine and an energy cost crisis.
+The main impact of the energy crisis on the charity has been on the investment valuations and on expected future investment income.
+The impact on investment income into the future is more uncertain.
 After reviewing the Charity's forecasts and projections, the Trustee has a reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
 The Charity therefore continues to adopt the going concern basis in preparing its accounts.